pdec/SigMa/README.md

 # SigMa
 SigMa was designed for iterative prophage identification in bacterial genomes.

-It is meant to allow incorporation of validated (manually or autoamtically) prophage predictions of analyzed set of genomes prior next iteration.
+It is meant to allow incorporation of validated (manually or automatically) prophage predictions of analyzed sets of genomes prior next iteration(s).

-## TODO
-### Major things to do
-- [x] - dereplication of candidate regions in automatic run mode
-- [x] - write GenBank files
-- [x] - write summary TSV
-- [ ] - managing config files or input mapping files
-- [x] - default reference datasets configuration
-- [x] - managing batch iterations
-- [x] - determine SigMa requirements and prepare envs
-- [x] - implement PhiSpy

-### Optional
-- [ ] - rewrite diamond to MMSEQs for protein searches
-- [ ] - implement HMMER (pVOGs, VOGDB)
 ## Installation
 Before you start using SigMa, you should have programs and packages installed on your system or conda env.
 We provide a conda configuration file `sigma_env.yml` to make the process easier, yet you will still need to install MeShClust yourself as well as configure CheckV database.